Miles Harvey: Writing career

 Harvey worked for United Press International, In These Times and Outside.
 While at Outside he wrote a 1997 story on modern-day map thief Gilbert Bland, which was the origin for The Island of Lost Maps.
 Part true-crime narrative, part meditation the allure of maps, the book became a national and international bestseller.

 In 2008, Harvey published his second book, Painter in a Savage Land: The Strange Saga of the First European Artist in North America.
 This is a non-fiction work that chronicles Jacques Le Moyne de Morgues's adventures with the French expedition to Florida led by Jean Ribault during the sixteenth century.
 The book received largely positive reviews.
 Entertainment Weekly described it as a "rip-roaring account of Le Moyne's adventures," adding that "it's a testament to Harvey's research and style that he can powerfully evoke a man about whom so few documentary traces remain."

 In 2020, Harvey published a third non-fiction book, The King of Confidence, which tells the story of James J. Strang, a 19th-century con man / prophet who led hundreds of followers to an island on Lake Michigan, where he declared himself "king of earth and heaven."
 A longlist honoree for the Andrew Carnegie Medal for Excellence in Nonfiction and for the Chautauqua Prize, the book was named a New York Times Book Review Editors' Choice.

 Harvey's work of fiction, The Registry of Forgotten Objects: Stories, was published in 2024.
 Booklist gave the collection a starred review, describing it as "lustrous with unruly passion, strange impulses, untenable loss and the dogged pursuit of solace...
 Harvey has created an intricately spun, deeply illuminating web of wondrously uncanny and compassionate stories."

 Harvey also plays an active role in Big Shoulders Books, a nonprofit, social-justice publishing company he co-founded in 2011 with fellow DePaul University creative-writing professors Chris Solis Green and Michele Morano.
 He has edited two volumes for this press: The Garcia Boy: A Memoir, by the late essayist Rafael Torch, and How Long Will I Cry, a series of oral-history narratives about gun violence that Harvey and his students collected in 2011 and 2012 while more than 900 people were being murdered on the streets of Chicago.
-Harvey also turned these oral histories into a documentary-theater piece, also called "How Long Will I Cry," which premiered Steppenwolf Theatre in 2013.
+Harvey also turned these oral histories into a documentary-theater piece, also called "How Long Will I Cry", which premiered at the Steppenwolf Theatre in 2013.

-Harvey has previously taught creative writing at Northwestern University, the University of Chicago and the University of New Orleans.
+Harvey has previously taught creative writing at Northwestern University, the University of Chicago and LSU New Orleans.
 Since 2009, he has been a professor at DePaul University of Chicago, where he is the chair of the Department of English and director of the DePaul Publishing Institute.